 - Girl Scout Guide to Global Travel – A Guide document from Girl Scouts of the USA with tips and resources about traveling internationally.

-- Adult Guide to US Travel – A Guide document from Girl Scouts of the USA with tips and resources about leading and guiding Girl Scouts internationally.
+- Adult Guide to Global Travel – A Guide document from Girl Scouts of the USA with tips and resources about leading and guiding Girl Scouts internationally.

 - Credit Exchange for Travel Form – Fill out this form when using Cookie Credits, Fall FUNds, or Juliet Program Credits for travel purposes.